Articles

 “In Scale” images are vital for helping users determine the overall size and scale of products they are viewing online.

-However, for certain products, simply displaying the product in context or in comparison to items of a known size is not enough for users to get a sense of their physical qualities.
+However, for certain products, simply displaying them in context or in comparison to items of a known size is not enough for users to get a sense of their physical qualities.

 Specifically, products designed to be worn — apparel; accessories such as bags, jewelry, or watches; and cosmetics — require the context of a human model in order to get the truest sense of the product.

-“Human Model” images can furnish a more comprehensive picture of the product and help users understand its visual qualities, which help them decide if the product is suitable for them.
+“Human Model” images can furnish a more comprehensive picture of the product and inform users about its visual qualities, helping them decide whether the product is suitable for them.

 The “Buy” Section